Tom Cruise on new world-saving mission impossible

 Cruise, 49, returns as super-agent Ethan Hunt saving the world yet again in "Mission Impossible - Ghost Protocol," packed with stunts and action scenes, some featuring the world's tallest building -- Dubai's Burj Khalifa.

-In the latest in the series of blockbusters that has grossed nearly $1.5 billion (953.8 million pounds) worldwide, Impossible Mission Force (IMF) operative Hunt and fellow agents are blamed for a terrorist bombing of the Kremlin and are forced to run.
+In the latest in the series of blockbusters that has grossed nearly $1.5 billion worldwide, Impossible Mission Force IMF.L operative Hunt and fellow agents are blamed for a terrorist bombing of the Kremlin and are forced to run.

 The agency is dissolved and the group -- without any resources or backup -- must find a way to clear the agency's name, prevent another attack and avert a nuclear war.